NickMits/datasciencecoursera/README.md

 # datasciencecoursera
-This is for the second and third parts of the project.
+* This is for the second part of the project.
+* It also contains the HelloWorld.md.